 Leica M10 vs SL

 The Leica M10 (Typ 3656) and the Leica SL (Typ 601) are two enthusiast cameras that were announced, respectively, in January 2017 and October 2015.
-The M10 is a fixed lens compact, while the SL is a rangefinder-style mirrorless.
+The M10 is a rangefinder-style mirrorless, while the SL is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
 The M10 has a resolution of 23.8 megapixels, whereas the SL provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica M10 (Typ 3656) and the Leica SL (Typ 601)?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.